History of Russians in Baltimore: Demographics

-In 1920, 4,632 foreign-born White people in Baltimore spoke the Russian language, many of them being Russian-speaking Jews.
-Russian was the second most widely spoken Slavic or Eastern European language in the city after the Polish language.
+In 1920, 4,632 foreign-born White people in Baltimore were reported as speaking the Russian language as their mother tongue, though the figure probably erroneously included a significant number of Jews whose mother tongue was not Russian.
+Russian was the second most widely spoken Slavic or Baltic mother tongue of immigrants in the city, after the Polish language.

-In the 1930 United States Census, Russian-Americans were the largest foreign-born group in Baltimore.
+In the 1930 United States census, Russian-Americans were the largest foreign-born group in Baltimore.
 In that year 17,500 Russian-born immigrants lived in the city and more than 24,000 Baltimoreans were of Russian parentage.

 In 1940, 14,670 immigrants from the Soviet Union lived in Baltimore, many of whom were of Russian descent.
 These immigrants comprised 24.1% of the city's foreign-born white population.

 During the 1990s around 8,208 immigrants settled in Baltimore from Russia, Ukraine, and other countries of the former Soviet Union.

 The Russian community in the Baltimore metropolitan area numbered 35,763 as of 2000, making up 1.4% of the area's population.
 In the same year Baltimore city's Russian population was 5,526, 0.8% of the city's population.
 19,430 Russians live in adjacent Baltimore County and in total 7.2% of the Baltimore metropolitan area's foreign-born population is Russian-American.

 According to the 2000 Census, the Russian language was spoken at home by 1,235 people in Baltimore.

 As of 2005, the Baltimore region had the 15th-largest Russian-speaking population in the United States.

+As of 2011, immigrants from Russia were the twenty-sixth largest foreign-born population in Baltimore and the Russian language was the sixth most spoken language among those who spoke English "less than very well".

 In 2013, an estimated 5,647 Russian-Americans resided in Baltimore city, 0.9% of the population.

-As of September 2014, immigrants from Russia were the twenty-sixth largest foreign-born population in Baltimore and the Russian language was the seventh most spoken language other than English.